OperationSpark/magic-8-ball/README.md

 This brief app represents the full loop of a user experience: A startup message, being presented with a menu providing options, prompting the user for input, handling that input, and showing the user a response triggered by their input.

+As we work through the app, you'll find `// TODO //` notes in our `app.js` file, and _under_ these `TODO` lines is where you'll enter the code we need to type.
+It's important you enter the code you need to type for the step under these `TODO` place markers, because code is executed in a particular order.

 Note that **this app will run _on the command-line_**, and not in a web browser.

 We've put some code in place for you, let's get started...